 Job loss is one of those life events that packs a whammy, both financially and emotionally.
 Often it happens unexpectedly, with many ill-prepared for the sudden changes that it brings.
 Whether you are laid off from your job, find yourself facing an unexpected “early retirement” or suddenly find yourself unable to work because of a serious accident or injury, the financial impact can seem overwhelming—sometimes even devastating.

 Employment is a huge driver of lifestyle and a great benefactor for individuals.
 However, in today’s global business environment, companies are focusing on operational efficiencies.
 Downsizing, off-shoring, mergers and acquisitions—the modern economy makes job security tenuous for many of us.
 If you’ve lost your job, you are not alone.

 The initial shock of losing a job often leads many of us to knee-jerk reactions and decisions that can impact financial stability for years.
 It’s not the time to make any rash choices, especially where money is concerned.
 In fact, this may be one of your best opportunities to take a step back and reflect on your current needs, life goals and aspirations.
 With this fresh new lens, sit down with a Certified Financial Planner® professional to help you map a course that will balance what you need and want today with the personal goals you have for the future.

 As you consider your options, you’ll want to ask yourself some key questions.

-- Once you receive the money, what is the best way to use the money?
+Once you receive your severance, what is the best way to use the money?

 Dedousis also cautions against making common mistakes.
 “Often, individuals want to immediately eliminate debt by withdrawing investment savings, but this can bring both tax ramifications and the prospect of leaving too little for retirement,” says Dedousis.
 There are alternatives to liquidating everything right away, he says, and these options need to be explored with a professional who is qualified in financial planning before embarking on any emotionally-charged decision.